Gold Vs. Bitcoin

 One of the primary reasons to invest in gold is precisely that resilience to market forces.
 Gold is a hedge against inflation, meaning it retains or grows in value even when the value of fiat currency declines.

 However, investing in gold is not without its disadvantages.
-Buying physical gold requires secure storage and insurance, and there are significant tax consequences to be aware of.
+Buying physical gold can require secure storage and insurance, and there are significant tax consequences to be aware of.

 Bitcoin

 Anyone unfamiliar with bitcoin — or crypto markets in general — should research its risks and if it’s a match for their risk tolerance.
-Even if you find yourself asking whether your crypto is safe (or what HODL means), there’s no question that bitcoin has changed the world since its inception.
+Even if you find yourself asking whether your crypto is safe, there’s no question that bitcoin has changed the world since its inception.
+In fact, the number of bitcoin millionaires has doubled in the past year.

 While gold has been used by humans for thousands of years, bitcoin has only existed since 2009.
 It’s a digital currency created by an anonymous developer under the pseudonym Satoshi Nakamoto.

 It’s also a decentralized currency, meaning it isn’t controlled by any government or financial institution.
-Instead, it relies on software known as the blockchain.
-The blockchain is essentially a complex algorithm with built-in transaction verification and documentation.
+Instead, it relies on software known as the blockchain — essentially a complex algorithm with built-in transaction verification and documentation.
 The blockchain is a distributed ledger with growing lists of records (blocks) that are securely linked together.

 One of the primary advantages of investing in bitcoin is its highly liquid nature.
 Transactions occur within minutes, if not seconds, allowing investors to buy or sell the crypto quickly.
-What's more, there's no need to go through an exchange, brokerage firm or other financial institution, though some of those centralized platforms do offer it.
+Additionally, there's no need to go through an exchange, brokerage firm or other financial institution, though some centralized platforms — like Coinbase — do offer it.

 While bitcoin is subject to taxation and regulation, it was designed to operate independently from outside entities like central banks or governments that might try to control or influence the digital currency like they do with fiat currency.
 This makes it a more flexible and agile asset, as investors can buy and sell as often as they wish.